When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Just a short walk from the station is the awe-inspiring Hagia Sophia; one of Istanbul’s most famous structures.

 Originally built as a Christian basilica nearly 1,500 years ago, it was Emperor Constantius who first ordered the creation of the original Hagia Sophia in 360 AD.
 However, following two fires (due to its wooden roof), the original building was rebuilt under the orders of Emperor Justinian I in 532.
-Completed in 537, it is this structure that still stands today.

 Now a museum, visitors are able to explore both the ground and first floor of the building; its enormous space filled with dappled rays of sunshine and twinkling chandeliers.

-10.30am: The Blue Mosque (find our more about pre-booked tours here)
+10.30am: The Blue Mosque

 If you’re planning on visiting, please note that visitor numbers are limited to ensure the preservation of the Mosque.
 It also closes six times a day for prayer.